-As someone who has hired many people over the past few years, I’ve seen many résumés that sum up past experiences, without telling the story of a career.
+As someone who has hired many people in my career, I’ve seen many résumé that sum up experiences, without telling the story of a career.
 If you want a quick glance at my experiences, I’ve got such a résumé for you to download right here – but if you want to get to know me on a professional level, I encourage you to read on.
 If you are interested, don’t hesitate to say hello!

 - About Me — My personal experiences and lessons learned.